-The front brick portion of the DR. HENRY JANES HOUSE at 28 North Main Street was built in 1890 while the rear wooden buildings were erected earlier in the 19th century.
-It is now the Waterbury Village Public Library and Historical Museum.
+The front brick portion of the DR. HENRY JANES HOUSE at 28 North Main Street was built in 1890 and is typical of the Queen circa 1880

+Anne style.
+The smaller wooden attached portion behind the house dates to the early 1800's.
 It was the home of two generations of the Janes family.
-The first Henry Janes, an early resident of the town, was a lawyer who was very active in town affairs.
-He had married Fanny Butler, daughter of Ezra Butler.
-Until 1936, the La Fayette elm tree stood on the lawn of this house.
-Marquis de La Fayette, on his final tour of the United States in 1825, paid homage to Governor Ezra Butler, reportedly kissing Fanny's hand on introduction.
+The first Henry Janes, an early resident of the town, was lawyer who was active in political and town affairs.
+He married Fanny Butler, the daughter of Governor Ezra Butler.
+In 1825 the Marquis de Lafayette on his final tour of the United States stopped here to pay homage to Governor Butler.
 The son of Henry and Fanny was also named Henry.
-He became a medical doctor, practiced in town, and served in the Civil War.
-As head of Union Army hospital services immediately after the Battle of Gettysburg, Dr. Janes faced the challenge of caring for 20,000 wounded Union and Confederate men.
+He became a medical doctor, practiced in town and served in the Civil War.
+As head of Union Army hospital services immediately after the Battle of Cattraburg.
+Dr. Langer at 22 march 14 for the the Battle of Gettysburg, Dr. Janes at 32 years old faced the challenges of caring for 20,000 wounded Union and Confederate soldiers.
 Following the war he returned to his medical practice here and was active in town affairs.
-On his death he bequeathed his residence as a site for a public library.
-The two-and-a-half story house has the asymmetrical, massing, complex roof line and variety of materials typical of the Queen Anne style.
-Running bond brick sheaths the first floor; clapboards, the second.
-Projecting bays extend above the eaves and emphasize the slate-roofed dormers.
+Upon his death in 1915 he bequeathed his residence as a site for a public library.
+In 2015 the main portion of the building was restored to house the municipal offices and historical society while the new building behind is now the public library.